Healthy dessert recipes aren’t a myth. They’re very much a possibility and make sweet, guilt-free treats.

 - Peanut Butter Mug Cake: A pillowy dream in a cup, this mug cake by Scrummy Lane delivers coconut, maple, and chocolate flavors in each bite.

-- 3-Ingredient Fudge: Chocolate chips, condensed milk, and walnuts are the key to these ultra-smooth fudge bars by Thrifty Frugal Mom.
+- 3-Ingredient Fudge: Coconut oil, honey, and cocoa powder are the key to these ultra-smooth fudge bars by Thrifty Frugal Mom.

 - Bananas Foster: Caramelized to a golden, chunky purée, this banana foster by Foodie Fiasco is the perfect quick treat to serve with ice cream, waffles, or whipped cream.